Isabel Leigh: Marriage and issue

-After Edward's death in 1544, Isabel married James Stumpe of Malmesbury, Wiltshire.
+After Edward's death in 1544, Isabel married Sir James Stumpe of Malmesbury, Wiltshire.
 James had been her step-daughter Bridget's husband, and Isabel and James married after Bridget died in 1545.
 James died in 1563.

-Isabel married a Thomas Stafford about 1565.
+Isabel married Thomas Stafford about 1565.

 Royal connections

-The leases of many manors such as Paddington, Temple Rockley, and Chisbury were given to Edward during his marriage to Isabel.
-Some of the leases were given to Isabel after Edward's death, and they passed on to their son Henry.
-On New Year's Day 1532, Isabel made a gift of a shirt to the King, following a gesture that had first been made by Edward's first wife Elizabeth.
+The leases of many manors such as Paddington, Temple Rockley, and Chisbury were given to Edward Baynton during his marriage to Isabel.
+Some leases were given to Isabel after Edward Baynton's death, and they passed on to their son Henry.

+On New Year's Day 1534, Isabel made a gift of a shirt to the King, embroidered with gold thread, following a gesture that had first been made by Edward's first wife Elizabeth.
+Isobel continued to take part in the New Year's Day gift exchange at court.
+In 1539 she received a silver gilt "cruse" (a cup with a cover), made by the goldsmith Morgan Wolf, and gave Henry another shirt, of Holland linen embroidered with black silk.

-Isabel became one of Catherine Howard's Ladies of the Privy Chamber upon her marriage to Henry VIII.
-Her husband Edward Baynton was Vice-Chamberlain of the Household to all of Henry VIII's later queens, including Catherine Howard.
-When Queen Catherine was banished from court in 1541, Isabel was one of the four ladies-in-waiting she was allowed to take with her.
-An account of the jewels that was taken following the Queen's arrest noted that she had given a "girdle of gold" to the Lady Baynton.
+Isabel Baynton became one of Katherine Howard's Ladies of the Privy Chamber upon her marriage to Henry VIII.
+Her husband Edward Baynton was Vice-Chamberlain of the Household to all of Henry VIII's later queens, including Katherine Howard.
+When Queen Katherine was banished from court in 1541, Isabel was one of the four ladies-in-waiting she was allowed to take with her.
+An account of the jewels that was taken following the Queen's arrest noted that she had given a "girdle of goldsmith's work" to the Lady Baynton.

-For a short time, Isabel served as a guardian of Mary I of England and Elizabeth I with Edward.
+For a short time, from April 1539, Isabel and Edward Baynton served as guardians in charge of the households of Mary I of England, and Elizabeth I.